Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --parameters resourceName=$AKS_NAME resourceGroup=$RESOURCE_GROUP_NAME
 ```

-To validate that the onboarding was successful, navigate to [Azure Chaos Studio Targets in the Azure Portal](https://portal.azure.com/#view/Microsoft_Azure_Chaos/ChaosStudioMenuBlade/~/targetsManagement), and see if your AKS cluster has service-direct option enabled.
+To validate the successful onboarding, navigate to [Azure Chaos Studio Targets in the Azure Portal](https://portal.azure.com/#view/Microsoft_Azure_Chaos/ChaosStudioMenuBlade/~/targetsManagement), and see if your AKS cluster has the service-direct option enabled.

 ## Create an Azure Chaos Studio experiment

+**Step 1**: Open the `experiment.json` file in your IDE or text editor and inspect it.
+We will adjust anything.
+However, it's good to understand how the deployment works, especially the parts on lines 61 and 62, which contains the `jsonSpec`.
+This contains a JSON-escaped Chaos Mesh spec that uses the [PodChaos kind](https://chaos-mesh.org/docs/simulate-pod-chaos-on-kubernetes/#create-experiments-using-yaml-configuration-files).

-**Step 1:** Add the environment variables, using your terminal from the previous steps.
-You can use the commands below and adjust them to your liking.
+**Step 2:** Add the environment variables, using your terminal from the previous steps.
+You can use the commands below.

 ```
 $EXPERIMENT_NAME="exp-t-aks-weu-chaos-pod-robino-01"
 $DEPLOYMENT_NAME="ExperimentDeploymentRobino-01"
 ```

-**Step 2:** Run the following code to deploy the chaos experiment.
+**Step 3:** Run the following code to deploy the chaos experiment.
 The deployment should complete in a matter of seconds.

 ```
 az deployment group create \